-In some products cirtric acid is used as a preservative and to enhance flavor.
+In some products, citric acid is used as a preservative and to enhance flavor.
 While it naturally occurs in citrus fruits, its use in foods/ supplements may be from natural or synthetic means.

-If Plexus Slim uses the entire beet root, the fiber content of the beetroot might help foster some weight loss because it adds bulk to the stomach contents.
+If Plexus Slim uses the entire beetroot, the fiber content of the beetroot might help foster some weight loss because it adds bulk to the stomach contents.
 That said, I can't locate any evidence that beetroot helps people lose weight.
-The product label stats the beet root is to give the product color.
+The product label states the beetroot is to give the product color.
 Beets do have a red color.
-Beet root probably contributes to the pink color of the product.
+Beetroot probably contributes to the pink color of the product.

-Beets and beet root juice have gotten attention from the scientific community because of their ability to raise nitric oxide, a compound that that can relax blood vessels, allowing blood to more easily travel through the body.
+Beets and beetroot juice have gotten attention from the scientific community because of their ability to raise nitric oxide, a compound that can relax blood vessels, allowing blood to more easily travel through the body.
 See my review of SuperBeets for more on this topic.